laromicas/datero_pleasuredome/README.rst

 It merges all the dats in a tree folder structure thought to use with Emulators rather than dats.
 The dat structure is compatible with `ROMVault <https://www.romvault.com/>`__.

-PleasureDome is a group that gathers dats for MAME, HBMAME and fruit machines.
+PleasureDome is a group that gathers dats for MAME, HBMAME and fruit machines.k

 Installation